kleis-technology/terraform-training/tutorials/TP2/README.md

 ## Importing and using an additional provider

-We will now change this configuration to use a random name in place of the current prefix for the S3 Bucket.
+You will now change this configuration to use a random name in place of the current prefix for the S3 Bucket.

-First, we will import the provider Random, and then we will alter our S3 bucket resource.
+First, you will import the provider Random, and then alter the S3 bucket resource.

 ### Importing a provider